 Using Machine Learning to Parse Web Pages Into Semantic Sections

-Around two months ago I joined forces with the rest of the teleportHQ team in our mission to reduce friction and eliminate dead ends in the GUI building process, spawning a machine learning (ML) track.
-Most of the team focuses on building tools for designers and developers to bridge the gap between these two roles by facilitating a common medium and ideation environment.
+Around two months ago, I joined forces with the rest of the teleportHQ team in our mission to reduce friction and eliminate dead ends in the GUI building process, spawning a machine learning (ML) track.
+Most of the team focuses on building tools for designers and developers to bridge the gap between these two roles.
+They do this by facilitating a common medium and ideation environment.
 The first tool we developed, aimed at designers, is a Sketch plugin that exports code.
 You can read about it over here, in an article by our CTO, Criss.

 Yet we want to take it one step further.
-In the not-so-distant future we aim to go beyond designers and developers, and target the non-technical person.
-We want to provide the right tool set so that someone with business skills, but no design or coding knowledge, will be able to create a beautiful website or app with relative ease.
+In the not-so-distant future, we aim to go beyond designers and developers.
+And we want to target the non-technical person.
+We want to provide the right toolset so that someone with business skills, but no design or coding knowledge, will be able to create a beautiful website or app with relative ease.

 We took a step back and started brainstorming for a bit… What if we’d mine the web to discover certain rules, by calculating ratios and finding formulas and complex relationships between properties of various elements?
 How about using these rules to forward suggestions to the user that’s building his website?
 For instance, we’d build the distribution of ratios between the font size of a menu button and its margin and padding.
 Or the spacing between menu items in relation to the size of the menu and the size of each individual item.
 We’d then take these trends and suggest them to be applied on whatever our non-designer user is building.